 PPP estimates of per capita income go some way toward reducing the astonishing disparities in the world distribution of income, but certainly not all the way.
-For an account of how the PPP estimates alter the distribution of world income, consult Figure ??, which compares PPP and exchange-rate calculations of per-capita GNI.
+For an account of how the PPP estimates alter the distribution of world income, consult Figure 2.3, which compares PPP and exchange-rate calculations of per-capita GNI.
 The setting is just the same as in Figure 2.1, with countries ranked in ascending order of exchange-rate GNI per-capita.
-The new, darker line shows the PPP computations, which I've normalized for you by setting the world average PPP income (weighted by population) equal to its exchange rate counterpart.
-As expected, the PPP numbers are relatively higher for poorer countries.
-The main reason for this is that their nontraded prices are lower, as we've discussed.
+The new, darker line shows the PPP computations, which I've normalized for you by setting the world average PPP income (weighted by population)

-FIGURE 2.2.
+FIGURE 2.3.
 PPP versus exchange-rate GDP per capita, 2009.